UCL-MIRSG/xnat-aws/README.md

     python -m pip install -r requirements.txt
     ```

     This will install Ansible and other Python dependencies.
+You can do this within a conda environment which you can create and activate with:

+    ```bash
+    conda create -n xnat-aws-9 -c conda-forge python=3.9 conda activate xnat-aws-9
+    ```

     Then, from the same directory, type:

     ```bash
     ./install_xnat.sh
     ```

     This will run several Ansible commands to install and configure XNAT.

+    If your configuration fails and you need to re-run the Ansible playbooks from a certain task onwards, you can do so by running:

+    ```bash
+    ansible-playbook playbooks/install_xnat.yml -i hosts.yml --vault-password-file=.vault_password --start-at-task="<task_name>"
+    ```

+    Ansible variables can be modified in several places such as in `group_vars` or in the playbooks themselves, but it is important to understand [variable precedence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for overriding default variable values.

     See [`Logging into the web server`](configure/README.md#logging-in-to-the-web-server) for notes on how to log into XNAT once it has been deployed.